Marking time on technology

 Rasps and rifflers are still made by hand in the old way by a few small manufacturers, like Forge de Saint Juery.
 The video below shows how much skilled handwork goes into making these tools, which explains why they are rather expensive.
 To justify the cost, it is claimed that hand stitched rasps work better and cut smoother than the machine made ones, as Chris Schwarz explains»more»

 Some work I’m doing at Cape Moreton Lighthouse prompted me to do just one more search for historical photographs and drawings online.
-At the National Archives I found something new—this drawing, signed by W Wilkins, lighthouse engineer of Long Acre, London, of a proposal for Cape Moreton lighthouse, the first lighthouse in Queensland and the only one built of stone.»more»
+At the National Archives I found something new—this drawing (item 1717447), signed by W Wilkins, lighthouse engineer of Long Acre, London, of a proposal for Cape Moreton lighthouse, the first lighthouse in Queensland and the only one built of stone.»more»